jameslieu/jameslieu.github.io/_posts/2020-06-05-pluralsight-review.md

 ###### Cons
 - It's really expensive
-- I wished there were more business, communication and office related courses
+- I wished there were more business, communication or office related courses
-- It feels like each video clip speed is slower than how the course author recorded it
+- Each video clip speed feels slower than how the course author recorded it
 - Usage Statistics can be inaccurate depending on what speed you're watching the courses in

 Some of the cons can be written off depending on the user.
 But the main one I think is the price which is arguably strong enough to supercede **all** of the pros I've listed here.
 While the content and features are nice, I'm wondering in terms of raw value, is it worth the cost?
+Especially because there are other cheaper services you can subscribe to.

 ## Summary &#x1f4dd;

 Overall I like the service, it's great for IT professionals and the software development courses I've seen so far are very good.
 Watching courses like these can really improve your knowledge base on the subject you choose.
 There are courses for users of all levels and being able to track your progress through the Skill IQ and usage statistics are very welcome features.
+I had heard that Pluralsight used to specialize in C# specific courses, which is probably why there are so many to choose from.

 The main issue I have is the price.
 Its very expensive, so to justify it, you need to make the most of the subscription by watching the course.